ricardobcl/Dotted-Version-Vectors/README.md

 ![Dotted Version Vectors][DVV]

 A DVV has a VV and a *Dot*.
 On the first write, since *v1* had no causal context, the VV in the DVV is also empty.
 The *Dot* captures the last event, which in this case, is `(A,1)`.
 When *v2* is written, it also doesn't have causal history, so the DVV also has a empty VV.
-Since we are writing to server A, and event 1 by A has already occurred, *v2* is then event 2, thus the Dot cebomes `(A,2)`.
+Since we are writing to server A, and event 1 by A has already occurred, *v2* is then event 2, thus the Dot becomes `(A,2)`.
 Both values coexist without confusing and preserving their background.
 Finally, when *v3* arrives with a context of `(A,1)`, we know that it already read *v1*, thus it can be safely discarded.
-We keep *v2* because it has events that *v3* does not know.
+We keep *v2* because it has events (updates) that *v3* does not know.
 The DVV for *v3* is the VV given by the client, and the *Dot* is the next available event by A : `(A,3)`.

 We have solved this problem by allowing values to "know" non-contiguous set of events (however, all DVVs combined should have a set of contiguous events).